United States v. Joseph (2019): Background

 but the Trump administration had resisted calls to similarly designate courthouses, arguing that courthouses are good places to make arrests because visitors are screened for weapons.

 Alleged incident

-On March 30, 2018, Jose Medina-Perez, a 38-year-old undocumented immigrant from the Dominican Republic, was arrested for narcotics possession in Newton, which had been a sanctuary city since 2017.
+On March 30, 2018, Jose Medina-Perez, a 38-year-old illegal immigrant from the Dominican Republic, was arrested for narcotics possession in Newton, which had been a sanctuary city since 2017.

 He was also thought to be the subject of a drunk driving warrant issued in Pennsylvania.